alexsantostx94/portfolio-alex-santos/src/pages/index.md

     grid_items:
       - title: UX Design
         content: >-
-          User Experience and User Interface design for products in the social design space.
+          User Experience and User Interface design for projects of any size.
 I incorporate human computer interaction design principles into all of my designs.
       - title: Application Development
         content: >-
           Application development for iOS in Swift.
 Web applications in C++ and